pombase/website/src/docs/faq/how-can-i-find-orthologs-between-s-pombe-and-other-schizosaccharomyces-species.md

 For any other *Schizosaccharomyces* species, we suggest:

-On a gene-by-gene basis, you can use the Ensembl genome browser link to reach Fungal Compara as described in the
+On a gene-by-gene basis, you can use the Ensembl genome browser link to reach Fungal Compara
+%%if db=PomBase
+as described in the
 [FAQ on orthologs in other species](/faq/how-can-i-find-s.-pombe-orthologs-species-other-than-human-and-s.-cerevisiae).
+%%end db=PomBase

 For a full set of orthologous genes in *S. pombe*, *S. cryophilus*, *S.japonicus* and *S. octosporus*, see Table S12, columns AD-AG, in Rhind